nyholku/picosmac/README.md

 on macOS so Linux compilation may require small tweaks, on Windows maybe more is required.

-All the code need to simulate 1802/1861 is in the src/ folder.
+All the code need to simulate 1802/1861 is in the ```src/``` folder.

 The ```src/cosmac``` folder contains CHIP8 games that used to come with COSMAC ELF in the bygone days.
 These are included with the ```cosmac.hex``` file and can be run by holding one of the keys 1-9 while resetting the PIC.

 Holding down C while resetting will enter the COSMAC monitor program.

+You can read all about the monitor program from the original manual:
+![COSMAC VIP Instruction Manual] (http://www.bitsavers.org/components/rca/cosmac/COSMAC_VIP_Instruction_Manual_1978.pdf)

 The ```java/``` folder contains a few tools that were used when I developed the PICOSMAC emulator.